-- a 94 (A) or better for the year in 8th grade English; - a favorable recommendation from previous English teacher concerning scholarly attitude, attendance, participation, and behavior; - approval of the English Department Chair; and assessment of the St. Agnes Entrance Exam.
+- a 94 (A) or better for the year in 8th grade English; - a favorable recommendation from previous English teacher concerning scholarly attitude, attendance, participation, and behavior; - approval of the English Department Chair; and performance on the St. Agnes Entrance Exam.

 ENGLISH 2 English 2 provides a survey of American Literature from the Colonial Period to the Modern Age.
 Students are introduced to American authors and the literary movements that define their eras.
 As they examine common themes, literary terms, and textual structures, they build skills in comprehension and analysis.
 Through frequent compositions, students practice writing paragraphs and essays that support claims with appropriate evidence.
+A research paper on an assigned literary topic is required during the second semester.
 Students also write descriptive and compare/contrast pieces.
 Grammar study focuses on sentence parts and allows students to avoid common errors and to compose more sophisticated patterns.
 Vocabulary study arises from the readings and topics.
 One credit.

-HONORS ENGLISH 2 encounter an in-depth study of American Literature from the Colonial Period to the Modern Age.
+HONORS ENGLISH 2 students encounter an in-depth study of American Literature from the Colonial Period to the Modern Age.
 The objectives and general procedures of the course are similar to those of English 2 classes.
 However, greater emphasis on timed writing, passage analysis, and literary research define the course.
 Students are expected to demonstrate skills and sophistication as readers and writers as they cover a greater volume of texts than the students of English 2.
 One credit.

-- an 86 average or better for the year in the previous year's honors level class; - a scholarly attitude as determined by the previous year's instructor and based upon the following qualities: demonstrates a strong work ethic, has good attendance, has good conduct, performs consistently on tests and papers, communicates in a straightforward manner with instructor, has a genuine interest in learning the subject matter, reacts well to setbacks, and works to improve effort; - approval of the English Department Chair.
+- an 85 average or better for the year in the previous year's honors level class; - a scholarly attitude as determined by the previous English instructor and based upon attendance and participation; - approval of the English Department Chair.